atsepkov/RapydScript/README.md

 		print('bar')
 }

-// You could do it this way instead if you do not like the ";," hash = {
+# The following is equivalent, if you do not like ";,"
+hash = {
 	'foo': (def():
 		print('foo')